 "Traditionally, you know, I make films and documentaries and so on," she told In The Know.
 "It wasn't that I was unhappy, but it definitely felt like there was more to what my brain wanted to do that was being allowed for in the medium I was in."

 While XR or extended reality is an umbrella term that covers augmented reality (AR), virtual reality and mixed reality (MR), Brillhart is constantly pushing its boundaries.
-Earlier this year at SXSW, for instance, her studio showcased "Traverse," a platform that allows people to map their surroundings through mobile AR technology and enjoy immersive audio experiences by simply walking around a space.
+At the 2019 South by Southwest festival, for instance, her studio showcased "Traverse," a platform that allows people to map their surroundings through mobile AR technology and enjoy immersive audio experiences by simply walking around a space.

 "I think a lot of what immersive can do is challenge the way that we experience the real world," she said.
 "We have the capacity to change and shift our relationship with time and space ...
 We can add layers of context and information in a really beautiful way that re-imagines spaces that we're in at that time."